Having a solid content marketing strategy in place is a must-have for great content marketing execution.

 - Builds relationships with partner brands

 In many ways, content marketing is the future of marketing.
-Thanks to social media and online publications, we have direct access to our customers.
-This allows us to build a long-lasting relationship with them without needing to pay for traditional media channels.
+Thanks to social media channels and online publications, we have direct access to our customers.
+This allows us to build a long-lasting relationship with existing customers and new leads without needing to pay for traditional media channels.

 Create a content marketing strategy that works for your business

 So, how do you create a content marketing strategy that works for your business?
-There are four essential elements of your content marketing strategy:
+There are four essential parts of your content marketing strategy:

 - Audience insights— Start with in-depth knowledge about your target audience(s).

-- Format decisions— Choose which content formats your team can execute on.
+- Format decisions— Choose the best content formats for your business.

 - Content topics— Decide your topical authority as a brand.